Janice K. Jackson: Early career and continued education

 Jackson's education career began as a social studies teacher at South Shore Community Academy High School.
 Before receiving a teaching job at South Shore Community Academy High School (part of the Chicago Public Schools), Jackson worked as a cashier at an Express store.
 While working as a teacher at South Shore Community High School, Jackson continued to study at Chicago State University, getting a master's degree in history.
 Jackson was involved in the designing of a new Chicago Public Schools institution, Al Raby High School.
 In 2003, she helped to obtain a $500,000 grant from the Bill & Melinda Gates Foundation to underwrite its establishment.
 The school opened in 2004, when Jackson was the age of 27.
 The school, located in a previously closed Chicago Public School building located near the Garfield Park Conservatory in the East Garfield Park neighborhood, was centered on providing intensive support for a small student body of under 400, emphasizing the study of technology, science, and the environment.
 Jackson would become the school's principal.
-She would later recount that she had initially planned simply to help to design the school, and had no original intent of serving as its principal.
+She would later recount that she had initially planned simply to help to design the school, and had no original intent of being its principal.
 The high school had one of the city's lowest dropout rates.

-While serving as Al Raby High School's principal, Jackson began attending University of Illinois at Chicago to earn a second master's degree in education, this time in leadership and administration.
+While Al Raby High School's principal, Jackson began attending University of Illinois at Chicago to earn a second master's degree in education, this time in leadership and administration.
 She continued University of Illinois at Chicago, studying in its Urban Education Leadership doctorate program.
 She has considered Steve Tozer, who headed the program, to be her mentor.
 She completed her doctorate in 2010.
 While she was studying for her doctorate, she and her partner Torrence Price, who she had met in 2005, had a daughter.

 Jackson was selected by CEO of Chicago Public Schools (superintendent) Arne Duncan to again create a new school for the district, George Westinghouse College Prep.
 She became the school's principal.
 In 2014, Jackson moved to working in the administrative departments of Chicago Public Schools, first working as one of the school district's thirteen community-network chief.
 This charged her with the oversight of 26 schools with 14,000 students.